dennybritz/rails_startup_template/README.md

 6. Initializes a new git repository with an initial commit.

+7. Optionally create a github repository.

 ## TODO

 Here are some things I'd like to add:

-- Optionally create a github repository.
-That sould be done by asking for username/password and issuing a curl API call.
+- Optionally create a sample app.